Available with Location Referencing license.

 After creating and switching to a child version, you can begin working with feature services in your own versions, updating the data, and merging your changes back to the default version when finished.

 Data edits made to the default version are permanent.
 There are no undo, redo, save, or discard options for edits made to the default version.
-When a service layer is added to the map, you should create a new version to ensure the default version is not accidentally edited.
+When a service layer is added to the map, create a new version to ensure that the default version is not accidentally edited.

-Feature services with the same version should not be used simultaneously in multiple maps in an ArcGIS Pro project, in multiple instances of ArcGIS Pro, or in both ArcGIS Pro and ArcGIS Event Editor at the same time.
+Do not use feature services with the same version simultaneously in multiple maps in an ArcGIS Pro project, in multiple instances of ArcGIS Pro, or in both ArcGIS Pro and ArcGIS Event Editor at the same time.

 Once you create and switch to a new child version of the shared web layer, you can begin editing.